dataux/dataux/README.md

 ## Features

-* *Distributed*  Distributed from the start, run queries across multiple servers
+* *Distributed*  run queries across multiple servers
 * *Hackable DataSources*  Very easy to add a new DataSource for your custom data, files, json, csv, storage.
 * *Hackable Functions* Add custom go functions to extend the sql language.
 * *Joins* Get join functionality between heterogeneous sources.
-* *Frontends* currently only MySql protocol is supported but Postgres, CQL, Memcached, etc are planned.
+* *Frontends* currently only MySql protocol is supported but RethinkDB (for real-time api) is planned, and are pluggable.
 * *Backends*  Elasticsearch, Google-Datastore, Mongo currently implemented.
+Csv, Json files, and custom formats (protobuf) are in progress.

+## Status
+* NOT Production ready.
+Currently supporting a few non-critical use-cases (ad-hoc queries, support tool) in production.

 SQL -> Mongo
 ----------------------------------